-Dr. Rowe returned to Johns Hopkins University in 1991.
-He has published over 60 peer-reviewed papers, ten book chapters, and edited the 11th edition of the Harriet Lane Handbook.
-His clinical interests have been in the area of diagnostic dilemmas and complex chronic illness.
-In the past 20 years his work has focused more exclusively on conditions characterized by chronic fatigue.
-His work first described the relationship between chronic fatigue syndrome (CFS) and treatable orthostatic intolerance syndromes, and first reported the association between Ehlers-Danlos syndrome and CFS.
-The research has been funded by the National Institutes of Health, the US Department of Defense, the CFIDS Association of America, and several smaller foundations, as well as by private philanthropy.
-He has directed the Chronic Fatigue Clinic at the Johns Hopkins Children’s Center since 1996, where he is the inaugural recipient of the Sunshine Natural Wellbeing Foundation Chair in Chronic Fatigue and Related Disorders.
+Dr. Rowe’s clinical interests and research are focused on medical conditions characterized by chronic fatigue.
+His work first described an association between treatable circulatory disorders and chronic fatigue syndrome (CFS), and has also brought to light several novel contributors to fatigue.
+These include connective tissue laxity and Ehlers-Danlos syndrome as risk factors for both orthostatic intolerance and CFS, the importance of milk protein intolerance as a contributor to symptoms in adolescents and young adults with CFS, and abnormal range of motion in soft tissues and nerves as a biomechanical contributor to CFS symptoms.
+His research has been funded by the National Institutes of Health, the US Department of Defense, the Solve ME/CFS Initiative, and several smaller foundations, as well as by private philanthropy.
+He has directed the Chronic Fatigue Clinic at the Children’s Center since 1996, where he is the inaugural recipient of the Sunshine Natural Wellbeing Foundation Chair in Chronic Fatigue and Related Disorders.